Azure/Service-Fabric-Troubleshooting-Guides/Cluster/Service Fabric Managed Cluster monitoring with Azure Monitor.md

 Configuration of Azure Monitor data collection is centralized and configurable via Azure Portal or PowerShell among other options.
 To configure using Azure Portal:

 **NOTE: This configuration does require the use of System-assigned Managed identity.
-[Enable system-assigned managed identity during creation of a virtual machine scale set](https://docs.microsoft.com/azure/active-directory/managed-identities-azure-resources/qs-configure-portal-windows-vmss#enable-system-assigned-managed-identity-on-an-existing-virtual-machine-scale-set) for enabling System-assign Managed identity in Azure portal.**
+[Enable system-assigned managed identity on an existing virtual machine scale set](https://docs.microsoft.com/azure/active-directory/managed-identities-azure-resources/qs-configure-portal-windows-vmss#enable-system-assigned-managed-identity-on-an-existing-virtual-machine-scale-set) for enabling System-assign Managed identity in Azure portal.**

 1. Navigate to 'Data Collection Rule' in 'Monitor' in Azure portal: https://ms.portal.azure.com/#blade/Microsoft_Azure_Monitoring/AzureMonitoringBrowseBlade/dataCollectionRules